-U-VISA & VAWA
+U-Visa & VAWA

 While CLIA assists many clients with a wide variety of immigration needs, our priority is to help immigrants who are victims of crime.

-Because the U.S. Congress realized that many immigrant victims of crime were afraid to report those crimes to the police, they passed the Violence Against Women Act (VAWA) of 2000 to protect victims and encourage the arrest of perpetrators.
+Because the U.S. Congress recognized that many immigrant victims of crime were afraid to report those crimes to the police, they passed the Violence Against Women Act (VAWA) of 2000 to protect victims and encourage the arrest of perpetrators.

 - Abusive Sexual Contact